fescii/health/docs/doc.md

 Within this document, you will find detailed information on:

 *   The core principles and mission of Thealcohesion.
-*   The comprehensive architecture of the VPU, including its various systems (Membership, Investment, Market, EAC Wallet, etc.).
+*   The comprehensive architecture of the VPU, including its various systems (Membership, Investment, Market, TNFI Banking, etc.).
 *   The organizational structure, formations, bureaus, and roles within the VPU.
 *   The innovative tools designed to empower our members (COV Touring, CABOS Jobs, NGLs Talent, etc.).
-*   The mechanics of our EAC currency, its valuation, and distribution.
+*   The mechanics of our TNFI Banking currency, its valuation, and distribution.
 *   Our commitment to security, technology, and the long-term development of Alkebulan.

 **Why Read the Whitepaper?**